Radio Map Solvers

 hn=hnHp

-where p is the precoding vector precoding_vec.
+where p denotes the precoding vector precoding_vec.

 Note